GoldenKerwin/OI-GCN/README.md

-# Different or Similar Opinions in Rumor Propagation: Graph Neural Network Enhanced by Opinion Interaction Representation Learning for Rumor Detection on Social Media
+# Different or Consistent?
+Graph Neural Network Enhanced by Opinion Interaction Representation Learning for Rumor Detection on Social Media

 ## Introduction